freeCodeCamp/guide/src/pages/cplusplus/Compilers.md

 3. Run the Compiler on your source code (assuming you are using the Microsoft Visual Studio compiler) `cl /EHsc helloWorld.cpp`

-This will now create an object file and automatically link it to you.
+This will now create an object file and automatically link it for you.
 If you look in that same folder, you will see a hellWorld.exe executable file (note the exe extension) is now present.

 4. Type `helloWorld` into the prompt to run the executable